Expression of the intention to seek asylum and registration

 - Vulnerable applicants such as SGBV survivors, torture victims and vulnerable applicants sometimes require weeks or months before they are capable of sharing their traumatic experiences in asylum procedure.

-For that reason, it is encouraging that the standing of the Asylum Office still implies flexible interpretation of Article 36, as it considers that the possibility to lodge an asylum application should be provided for all people regardless of the deadline.
+For that reason, it is encouraging that the stance of the Asylum Office still shows a flexible interpretation of Article 36, as it considers that the possibility to lodge an asylum application should be provided for all people regardless of the deadline.[52]
 The arguments for this approach could be derived from the jurisprudence of the ECtHR and the case Jabari v.
-Turkey in which the Court stated that “the automatic and mechanical application” of a short time limit (for submitting an asylum application) “must be considered at variance with the protection of the fundamental value embodied in Article 3 of the Convention.”[45]
-However, it is clear that as long as this kind of provision exists in the Asylum Act, the risk of its strict interpretations will continue to exist, especially if the current policy which implies more or less flexible approach towards irregular stay of refugees, changes.
-Additionally, there are academics who are occasionally hired to conduct trainings for decision-makers in Administrative Law, and who are in favour of a strict interpretation of Article 36.[46]
-For that reason, an amendment of this provision would dispel any doubts on possible mass denial of access to the asylum procedure in the future.
-IDEAS has suggested the removal of the deadline-related provision from the Asylum Act on the consultations with the MoI in November 2021 and provided the draft of potential solutions.
+Türkiye in which the Court stated that ‘the automatic and mechanical application’ of a short time limit (for submitting an asylum application) ‘must be considered at variance with the protection of the fundamental value embodied in Article 3 of the Convention.’[53]
+However, it is clear that as long as this kind of provision exists in the Asylum Act, the risk of its strict interpretation will continue to exist, especially if the current policy, which implies a more or less flexible approach towards irregular stay of refugees, changes.
+Additionally, there are academics who are occasionally hired to conduct trainings for decision-makers in Administrative Law, and who are in favour of a strict interpretation of Article 36.[54]
+For that reason, amending this provision would dispel any doubts on possible mass denial of access to the asylum procedure in the future.
+IDEAS has suggested the removal of the deadline-related provisions from the Asylum Act during the consultations with the MoI in November 2021 and provided a draft of potential solutions.

 [1] Article 4(1) Asylum Act.